george2/python-ntlm/README.md

 This is a fork of the original Google code project that better suits my needs.
 Specifically, it is designed for use with a REST API (with which it is not possible to use urllib2).
+Note that this means I have removed the "authentication handler for urllib2."